Gulkbag/Virtuous-Editor/README.md

 Usage - ``virtuous <file name>``

 # Syntax Highlighting
+Currently there is syntax highlighting for

+- PHP
+- C/C++
+- Lua
+- Python
+- Javascript
+- Vim script

-Currently there is syntax highlighting for C/C++, Python and Lua, other languages will come soon enough
+other languages will come soon enough

 # Pallete changing
 Simply change the color values inside the ``editorSyntaxToColor`` function, adding syntax highlighting for special files is documented inside the file